Multilingual Code Co-Evolution Using Large Language Models: Experiments

 \MyPara{\UseMacro{CodeT5Up}} This model has the same architecture as \translationModel except that we supply it with code change history.
 The model input is the same as for our \DeltaTool models, i.e., with extra context of the old code in target programming language (\UseMacro{cs_old}) and the code change in source programming language (\UseMacro{java_edits}).
 Different from \DeltaTool model, it is trained to directly generate the new code in target programming language (\UseMacro{cs_new}).

-\MyPara{CoditT5} This is the state-of-the-art model for software editing tasks~\cite{ZhangETAL22CoditT5}.
-We \finetune it on our dataset, using the same input as \DeltaTool, while the output consists of the edit plan to represent the edits on the target programming language and the target sequence which represents the updated code (\UseMacro{cs_new}) after applying the edit plan.
+\MyPara{\UseMacro{CoditT5}} This is the state-of-the-art model for software editing tasks~\cite{ZhangETAL22CoditT5}.
+It has the same model architecture and input as \DeltaTool, while the output consists of the edit plan to represent the edits on the target programming language and the target sequence which represents the updated code (\UseMacro{cs_new}) after applying the edit plan.

-\MyPara{\Codex} Large \pretrained generative models such as GPT-3~\cite{GPT3} have shown impressive results under the context of \emph{few-shot learning} or even \emph{zero-shot learning} on various generation tasks.
+\MyPara{\Codex-few-shot~\cite{Codex}} Large \pretrained generative models such as GPT-3~\cite{GPT3} have shown impressive results under the context of \emph{few-shot learning} or even \emph{zero-shot learning} on various generation tasks.
 They are able to generalize to new tasks they have not seen during \pretraining with only a few or even no labeled examples.
-To compare the \finetuned \DeltaTool model with generative models, we include \Codex~\cite{Codex}, a large generative model built on GPT-3 and is further \pretrained on billions of GitHub data.
+To compare the \finetuned \DeltaTool model with generative models, we include \Codex, a large generative model built on GPT-3 and is further \pretrained on billions of GitHub data.
 Following prior work~\cite{Ahmed22Few,Khan22Automatic}, for each example in test data, we randomly select several labeled examples in the training data as the context.
 Note that the labeled examples are selected from the same project as the test data.
 For \UseMacro{java2cs} dataset, each labeled example is formed as: ``\Java: \UseMacro{java_old} => \UseMacro{java_new} \Cs: \UseMacro{cs_old} => \UseMacro{cs_new}'' to inform the model the aligned updates between two programming languages.
 The designed prompt for inference is ``\Java: \UseMacro{java_old} => \UseMacro{java_new} \Cs: \UseMacro{cs_old} => ''.
 The model output is the prediction for the new code in target programming language (\UseMacro{cs_new}).
 To conform to the required input length limit, we include 2 labeled examples in the prompt.

+\MyPara{\chatgpt-zero-shot~\cite{OpenAIChatGPT}} \chatgpt is an upgraded version of GPT-3 model and is further fine-tuned for conversation generation following human instructions with the help of supervised and reinforcement learning methods.
+It has showed strong performance on code completion benchmarks like HumanEval and MBPP~\cite{Codex, MBPP,GPT4Report}.
+For each example in test data, we provide instructions including both the previous and the updated versions of the code written in the source programming language, subsequently prompting \chatgpt to update the old code in the target programming language accordingly.
+For \UseMacro{java2cs} dataset, the prompt is formed as: ``The developer updates the Java method from: \UseMacro{java_old} to: \UseMacro{java_new}.
+Please update the C\# method accordingly.
+This is the old C\# method: \UseMacro{cs_old}.''